edgedb/edgedb/CONTRIBUTING.rst

   that in favor of ``*param*``, in order to distinguish between parameter references and inline code (which *should* be surrounded by double backticks).
-- **EdgeDB is singular.** Choose "EdgeDB is" over "EdgeDB are" and "EdgeDB does" over "EdgeDB do."
+- **Gel is singular.** Choose "Gel is" over "Gel are" and "Gel does" over "Gel do."
 - **Use American English spellings.** Choose "color" over "colour" and "organize" over "organise."
 - **Use the Oxford comma.** When delineating a series, place a comma between